 Situated on the eastern edge of the Great Indian Thar Desert, Jodhpur was founded in AD 1459 by the warrior Rathore Rajput Chief, Rao Jodha.
-The second largest of Rajasthan’s great cities today, it is also by far the oldest.
+The second largest of Rajasthan’s great cities today, it is also cause and effect paper topics by far the oldest.
 Deep within it lies the old Walled City, a bustling microcosm watched over by the mighty colossus of Mehrangarh Fort (www.mehrangarh.org).
 This charming old city is the western desert’s great melting pot, and its lanes are filled with people from all walks of life and every corner of the region.

 The Shahar is also an architectural and urban marvel.
 Though under relentless attack from the ravages of modernity and changing tastes, it remains full of wonder.
 Haveli town-houses of breathtaking beauty; an ancient Deodi entrance to a new ordinary house; an intricately carved over-hanging Jharokha window-balcony; an exquisite Jaali frieze in the famous rose-red sand-stone; a Chowk square blessed by a 300 year old sacred Peepul Tree; a Chowk court-yard of perfect proportion hidden away; incredible water-bodies – from Jhalra to Talab – Step Wells to Public Tanks; a dilapidated Burj bastion here, a shaded Gali cul-de-sac there; Temples and Mosques galore; the crumbling remnants of an elegant red sand-stone wall. . .
 In fact, the entire old city was completely walled in till the 1950s with the six monumental Pol gates closing up from dusk to dawn.
 The walls have all but been absorbed; the gates still stand, splendid and mute witnesses to a safer and more ordered past.